Christina5P/SustainLuxe/README.md

 <details><summary>Admin</summary>
+As an admin you connect:
+Product model - Represent products users can sell.
+  Fields for price, weight, categories, fabric, color, Sixe, Brand and condition.
+UserProfile model - from Django allauth with necessary userinformation.
+Account model - to view balance and transaction history fpr selling items.
+Sale model - for information of productsale

+Views are added for render function to htmls:s and interaction from users and forms for selling products and update profiles.

-As an admin, you pick up the product in database, complete the information anf image and list it in shop.
+As an admin, you pick up the product in database, complete the information anf image and list product in shop.
+Signals is created in checkout-app to update status and calculate revenue balance.

 ![product_in_database](static/images/Readme_img/product_in_database.png)

 </details>